 Your Contract Managers & Software Coordinators now become Primary Administrator and Secondary Administrators respectively.

-You will now be able to change and add as many Secondary Administrators as needed per this link:
+Now, you will be able to change and add as many Secondary Administrators as needed per this link:

 Note: Your Reseller will no longer be able to change the Software Coordinator, now called Secondary Admin, for these types of products.